 Clean water is conspicuously scarce in certain regions of the world.
 In the Sahel or Ethiopia, for instance, women often have to walk for hours to fetch water for their families.
 And then there are countries that do have enough water, but the people do not know how to keep natural spring water clean or that latrines are essential to the health of a village community.

 This is the case in Madagascar.
 Except for a few arid zones, the country has sufficient precipitation to replenish springs and groundwater.
 And yet only half the population have access to clean water, and a mere 12% to latrines or toilets.
-The government is aware of the health risks and has set high targets: by 2018, 99% of the entire population is to have access to clean water and sanitary facilities.
-But there have been problems implementing that ambitious plan, according to the WHO.
 So it is not surprising that every year some 4,000 children die of diarrhea or other gastrointestinal diseases in Madagascar.
 That is more than 10 children a day.